LMS Stanier Class 5 4-6-0 5110: Use in preservation

-Following a return to service on 11 August 1998, the engine was main line registered, and did haul several main line steam specials on the national rail network, but after failing twice on a railtour to Stranraer in May 2000, the engine was confined to heritage rail operation only.
+Following this failure the engine was confined to heritage rail operation only.
 It was hoped to have run 45110 on the 2008 recreation of the Fifteen Guinea Special, but this was not possible as the engine was due to come out of ticket on 11 August, the same day as the Fifteen Guinea Special re-run, and so a competition was offered by Steam Railway magazine to drive the engine on 11 August.
 Despite this, the engine was given an extension to its 10-year boiler ticket up to the end of August, at the end of which, the loco was withdrawn after 10 years of service.

 In 2009–10, 45110 was placed on static display at Barrow Hill Engine Shed to take advantage of the available under cover storage.
 It was planned that the locomotive would remain at Barrow Hill for up to two years on loan from the Severn Valley Railway, which would see its return to the SVR in 2011–12, but in 2010 the engine's tender was recalled back to the SVR to be used once again behind 42968, after the 2-6-0's own tender developed wheelflats.
 45110's tender remained in use behind 42968 until early 2012, when 42968 regained its own tender for the last year of its own 10 year boiler ticket, which expired in January 2013.

 45110 returned to Bridgnorth on 30 September 2013, entering The Engine House at Highley on 6 October 2013 in place of 4930 Hagley Hall, which had just been moved to Bridgnorth for the start of a major overhaul.
 45110 briefly left the Engine House in order to appear as a static exhibit at Kidderminster in August 2018 in an event marking 50 years since the end of BR steam, returning to the Engine House in September 2018.
 In March 2019 the locomotive was moved into store at Kidderminster.

+In August 2023 it was announced that because the railway was unable to consider the locomotive's restoration to working order due to the financial crisis following the COVID-19 pandemic and rising running costs, the locomotive was sold to an unnamed buyer and had left the SVR for Carnforth by road on 15 August.
+The engine is now intended to be given a full mainline standard overhaul with the intention of being ready for the 60th Anniversary of the Fifteen Guinea Special in August 2028, which is being planned with the intention of having three of the original engines involved.